awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-determining-usage.md

 }
 ```

-When you later download this object from Amazon S3, Amazon S3 sends a `Decrypt` API request to AWS KMS to decrypt the object's data key using the specified CMK\.
+When you later download this object from Amazon S3, Amazon S3 sends a `Decrypt` request to AWS KMS to decrypt the object's data key using the specified CMK\.
 When you do this, your CloudTrail log files include an entry similar to the following:

 ```
 {